-People like Nelson Mandela have the inner maturity to maintain measured distance under continuous emergency and traumatic humiliation without help from outside.
-However, others may need substantive help and support so as to be able to act sensibly.
-Bystanders have to bring about this very cooling and maturation in people who are caught in feelings of humiliation and drawn towards violent retaliation, both at the micro and macro level.
-If the global village is to become a place with an intact social fabric, effective cooling is a precondition.
+People like Nelson Mandela have the inner maturity to maintain measured distance under continuous emergency and traumatic humiliation without assistance from outside.
+In order to help the global village become a place with an intact social fabric, it may be beneficial if bystanders were to attend to maturation in people who are caught in feelings of humiliation and drawn towards self-destructive depression or other-destructive violent retaliation, both at the micro and macro level.
+Effective cooling is a precondition.
+At present, such cooling is happening "by chance," unsystematically.
+Perhaps this process can be hastened by systematic attention from the international community.